Dr. Peter Gloystein: between art and entrepreneurship

 With time and distance, the controversy of the champagne incident did abate, but the damage for Peter Gloystein’s career was considerable.
 He no longer could run for a public office as opponents and parts of the press would immediately republish the incriminating photo.

-He further holds the position as a Chairman of the Advisory Board of the private equity firm Allistro in Frankfurt.
+Up until 2023, Peter Gloystein held the position as Chairman of the Advisory Board of the private equity firm Allistro in Frankfurt.

 Peter Gloystein